voltrb/docs/en/docs/models.md

 # <Volt::Model {:id=>"beb492e2997ebd1365d3bf83"}>
 ```

-Volt models are automatically assigned an id attribute.
+Volt models are automatically assigned a [GUID](https://en.wikipedia.org/wiki/Globally_unique_identifier) for the id attribute.
 Models are similar to hashes in that you can get/set properties on them.
 There are two ways to handle working with properties on Models.

 - underscore accessors
 - fields